metacpan/metacpan-web/README.md

 ## GETTING STARTED

-We strongly recommend using [metacpan-developer](https://github.com/metacpan/metacpan-developer), this will give you a virtual machine already configured and ready to start developing on.
+We strongly recommend using [metacpan-docker](https://github.com/metacpan/metacpan-docker), this will give you a virtual machine already configured and ready to start developing on.

-    $ vagrant ssh
-    $ cd $HOME/metacpan-web
-    $ sudo service starman_metacpan-web restart

-You'll find some log files in var/logs.

 ## Installing manually

-If you prefer not to use the VM, the following commands will get you started: commands can be converted to:
+If you prefer not to use the Docker, the following commands will get you started: commands can be converted to:

     $ carton install